edykim/edykim.com/content/en/pages/about.md

 ### Work-wise

-- Software engineer at Swinburne
+- Software Engineer at Swinburne
-- Web/Integration developer at Kobe Creations
+- Web/Integration Developer at Kobe Creations
-- Web developer at Nine Communications
+- Web Developer at Nine Communications

 More details are [here](https://www.linkedin.com/in/edwardykim/).